->About Yma Sumac

 It is known that Yma Sumac has recorded many things through the years that have not been released as the projects were generally left uncompleted and there are also many recordings from live performances, both amateur and professional.
 It is our hope that this material will someday become available.
 There are also several new CD collections being discussed currently.
 Yma Sumac's other Web site, yma-sumac.com

-, does have some non-commercial releases available and many others can be found here in the Shopping area but many require free or paid memberships to see the entries for them.
+, does have some non-commercial releases available and many others can be found here in the Shopping area but many require free or for some, a paid memberships to see the entries for them.

 There were many LP and Compact Disc compilations made of her music through the years and, from time to time, unreleased material appears on them.
 There was even a recent and welcomed release of her 1971 recordings with two previously unreleased tracks, called Yma Rocks!